echu-vb/student_anxiety/README.md

 Using a linear regression model to predict test anxiety and willingness via results from the survey did not prove to create an accurate model with both having R-squared values of less than 0.3.
 If we wanted more accurate predictions, a different model should be used (such as decision trees and RandomForest).

+Update: By utilizing Random Forest, R2 doubled in value, creating a more accurate model.

 ## Question 3: How does test anxiety differ by faculty and program type?
 ![image](https://github.com/echu-vb/student_anxiety/blob/f29bfb2b91a7f1966c1f9fbc0e94ee3e2f51f21e/graph1.png)
 ![image](https://github.com/echu-vb/student_anxiety/blob/c2fc9996c3a21baa2de6a59d5ee476458f8f3e99/graph2.png)